AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Supports encrypted computing based on Intel® SGX and up to 256 GiB encrypted memory to protect the confidentiality and integrity of key code and data from malware attacks.
+-   Supports encrypted computing based on Intel® Software Guard Extensions \(SGX\) and up to 256 GiB encrypted memory to protect the confidentiality and integrity of key code and data from malware attacks.
--   Supports SGX technology applicable to virtual machines and allows you to select instance types based on your needs.
+-   Supports SGX technology applicable to virtual machines and allows you to select instance types that suit your needs.
 -   Implements trusted boots based on TCM or TPM chips.
 During a trusted boot, all modules in the boot chain from the underlying server hardware to the guest OS are measured and verified.
 -   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute: